 Have Questions about Bankruptcy?
 Talk to Our Orlando Bankruptcy Attorney

-Orlando Bankruptcy Lawyer– If history is any indicator, neither billionaires nor the working class is immune from financial distress.
+If history is any indicator, neither billionaires nor the working class are immune from financial distress.
 Consumers will usually look at filing bankruptcy as a means of ending constant harassment by creditors.
 Yet bankruptcy is a path that one should embark on only after careful examination of all other alternatives.
 While it is designed to provide relief from ballooning debts, some of its consequences may linger for years.

-As Orlando bankruptcy attorney with a stellar reputation, Badgley Law Group will advise you on your options.
-We’ll first explore remedies that do not require bankruptcy filing.
+As an Orlando bankruptcy attorney with a stellar reputation, Badgley Law Group will advise you on your options.
+Although an affordable bankruptcy lawyer, we’ll first explore remedies that do not require bankruptcy filing.
 One alternative would be to open direct negotiations with your creditors.
 We’ll request for the modification of loan terms including reduced installments and an extension of the repayment period.
 Debt consolidation could also help as would the credit counseling required before the bankruptcy filing.

-Bankruptcy is certainly not the only means of being protected from creditor collection.
-That being said, in instances where bankruptcy is the best path, it is crucial that you move with speed.
-Some legal rights would be in jeopardy the longer you wait.
+Bankruptcy is certainly not the only means of being protected from credit collections.
+However, in instances where bankruptcy is the best path, it is crucial that you move with speed.
+Some legal rights will be in jeopardy the longer you wait.
 An example is asset repossession or home foreclosure.
 A bankruptcy filing can prevent this from happening but only before the sale has been completed.
 Once the asset is sold, the debtor has lost their legal interest in it and cannot reverse the process.
-We have Orlando Bankruptcy Lawyer to support you every time.
+As an affordable bankruptcy attorney in Orlando, we will be there to support you every step of the way.

-Appointing Orlando bankruptcy attorney early could make the difference between losing and rescuing your most prized assets.
-Badgley Law Group has assisted thousands of clients in Orlando file bankruptcy, won several major victories and have distinguished ourselves in our singular pursuit of our client’s interests.
-We have helped families break the shackles of debt, cut monthly debt repayments by the hundreds of dollars, rescue their homes, keep their cars and start a new life on a confident footing.
+Hiring an affordable bankruptcy lawyer early could make the difference between losing and keeping your most prized assets.
+Badgley Law Group has assisted thousands of clients in filing bankruptcy in the bankruptcy court in Orlando.
+We have won several major victories and have distinguished ourselves in our singular pursuit of our client’s interests.
+We have helped families break the shackles of debt, cut monthly debt repayments by hundreds of dollars, rescue their homes, keep their cars and start a new life on a confident footing.

 Despite our success, we still recognize that each bankruptcy case is unique and requires careful assessment before choosing an appropriate course of action.